johanhaleby/project-reactor-lab/README.md

 ## Instructions

+Essentially find all `TODO()`'s in the application and implement them:

 1. Store chat messages in capped MongoDB collection
 1. Stream from this collection and publish messages as server-sent events to connected JS clients
 1. Filter out swear words of choice (tip: `"Skånerost"`)